Flotomate/product_docs/source/installation-guide/server/server-installation-build.rst

     :align: center
     :alt: figure 4

-4. After Installation,
+4. After Installation, wait of five minutes.

-   Navigate to http://localhost/register, It will open Registration form as below :
+   Navigate to http://{server_IP}/register, It will open Registration form as below :

 .. _sib-5: